theoo360/Startcraftv2/README.md

 Basic and not finished launcher for Minecraft.
 First release was very popular, that's third.
 I won't be to continuing this.
 Probably code is weired because it's my first project made in VB.net

+Probably there are missing files (minecraft and www-server side PHP scripts), but everyone should know how to download or make this yourself.

 #Additional dlls:
 Material Skin:
 http://ignacemaes.com